Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Diego Maradona: Soccer Legend

 Diego Maradona from Argentina is considered one of the greatest soccer players of all time.
-He led his team to victory in the 1986 World Cup and remains an enduring figure in the world of sports.
+He led his to victory in the 1986 World Cup and remains an enduring figure in the world of sports.
 For more on his sporting legacy, check out our Latino Community Celebrations.

 Key FactData